 The only thing I had with me that night that I could get signed was the little notepad I used to chart their setlist.
 (Yes, I’m really that much of a geek.
 I almost always brought a little pad to concerts to chart their songs.)
 After getting Billy to sign, he would flag down every passing band member to sign for me as well.
 I got just about the whole band this way, including their backup singers.

 Speaking of, there was one that I was really looking for.
 Dale Krantz-Rossington was the lead singer in the Rossington-Collins Band, in which Gary Rossington, one of Skynyrd’s original guitarists, also played guitar.
-The Rossington-Collins Band opened the show and then with Skynyrd Dale sang backup, and Gary played guitar.
-My interest in Dale came from knowing that she sang a duet with Meat Loaf, on his third album, and I wanted to ask her about it.
+The Rossington-Collins Band opened the show and then with Skynyrd, Dale sang backup, and Gary played guitar.
+My interest in Dale came from knowing that she sang a duet with Meat Loaf on his third album and I wanted to ask her about it.
 (The song was called “Don’t You Look at Me That Way”, from the album “Midnight at the Lost and Found”.
 No one but Meat Loaf fanatics has that album.)
 I had already told Rik about it, so he was watching out for her too.

 Eventually, she came in with her husband, Gary, who really looked like hell.
 I heard her say they weren’t staying, I think she just had to get something or see someone.
 A minute later, as she was walking out, I tried to catch her eye but wasn’t looking my way.
 She looked like she wanted so much not to be there, so I decided to let her go.
-Then I hear Rik holler from the other side of the room, “HEY, THIS GUY WANTS TO MEET YOU.”
+Then I hear Rik holler from the other side of the room, “HEY DALE, THIS GUY WANTS TO MEET YOU.”
 I said that I didn’t want to keep her, as I offered her my pad, but I wanted to tell her how much I enjoyed her mostly unknown duet with Meat Loaf.

 She got kind of a dreamy look in her eyes and gave me a big smile.

-I hadn’t thought about that in years,” she said.
-She told me how they were looking for someone to sing with him, and almost got Bonnie Raitt.
+“I hadn’t thought about that in years,” she said.
+She told me how they were looking for someone to sing with him and almost got Bonnie Raitt.

-I think they passed on her,” she whispered to me, “because they heard she was a bitch.”
-A year or two from then, I could have disputed that with her, but that’s a story to follow.
+“I think they passed on her,” she whispered to me, “because they heard she was a bitch.”
+A year or two from then, I could have disputed that with her, but that’s a story that follows.

 She went on to tell me how they got Gary to play on the song and then how when she was singing with Meat, he was just like he is on stage, turning all red, waving his hanky around, pointing at her, and getting right in her face at the song's climax.
 She thanked me for reminding her of a good time and I thanked her for the story.